awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

      1. Choose the **Amazon Aurora** engine and choose the **PostgreSQL\-compatible** edition\.

-     1. For **DB engine version**, choose an Aurora PostgreSQL engine that is compatible with PostgreSQL 10\.6 or greater\.
+     1. For **Engine version**, choose an Aurora PostgreSQL engine that is compatible with PostgreSQL 10\.6 or greater\.

      1. For **DB cluster parameter group**, choose the group that you created when you enabled logical replication\.